xcube-dev/xcube/README.md

 Generate multi-resolution levels.

     $ xcube level --help
-    Usage: xcube level [OPTIONS] <input>
+    Usage: xcube level [OPTIONS] INPUT

       Generate multi-resolution levels.
-Transform the given dataset by <input>
-      into the levels of a multi-level pyramid with spatial resolution decreasing by a factor of two in both spatial dimensions and write the result to directory <output>.
+Transform the given dataset by INPUT into the levels of a multi-level pyramid with spatial resolution decreasing by a factor of two in both spatial dimensions and write the result to directory <OUTPUT>.

     Options:
-      -o, --output <output>           Output directory.
-If omitted, "<input>.levels" will be used.
+      -o, --output <OUTPUT>           Output directory.
+If omitted, "<INPUT>.levels" will be used.
-      -l, --link                      Link the <input> instead of converting it to a level zero dataset.
+      -l, --link                      Link the <INPUT> instead of converting it to a level zero dataset.
 Use with care, as the
-                                      <input>'s internal spatial chunk sizes may
+                                      <INPUT>'s internal spatial chunk sizes may
                                       be inappropriate for imaging purposes.
-      -t, --tile-size <tile-size>     Tile size, given as single integer number or as <tile-width>,<tile-height>.
+      -t, --tile-size <TILE-SIZE>     Tile size, given as single integer number or as <tile-width>,<tile-height>.
 If omitted,
                                       the tile size will be derived from the
-                                      <input>'s internal spatial chunk sizes.
+                                      <INPUT>'s internal spatial chunk sizes.
 If
-                                      the <input> is not chunked, tile size will be 512.
+                                      the <INPUT> is not chunked, tile size will be 512.
-      -n, --num-levels-max <num-levels-max>
+      -n, --num-levels-max <NUM-LEVELS-MAX>
                                       Maximum number of levels to generate.
 If not given, the number of levels will be derived from spatial dimension and tile sizes.